The Importance of Repairing Cracks in Concrete Floors

 Assuming the cracks are stable, we would repair a crack using the following methods.

-If your cracks are not stable (meaning they move up and down when you drive over them with a load) you will need to stabilize the cracks prior to repairing them.
-To determine if your cracks are moving stand with one foot spanning both sides of the crack and drive a heavy load over the crack and see if you feel any movement.
+If your cracks are not stable (meaning they move up and down when you drive over them with a load), you will need to stabilize the cracks prior to repairing them.
+To determine if your cracks are moving, stand with one foot spanning both sides of the crack and drive a heavy load over the crack to see if you feel any movement.
 You should not feel any movement at all.
-If your crack is moving it is very important to stabilize the crack movement before any repair.
-This process is know as slab stabilization and can be complicated and technical.
+If your crack is moving, it is very important to stabilize the crack movement before any repair.
+This process is known as slab stabilization and can be complicated and technical.

-ICS repairs miles of cracks every year and has the knowledge, equipment and techniques to perform crack repair right the first time.
+ICS repairs miles of cracks every year and has the knowledge, equipment, and techniques to perform crack repair right the first time.